Did you know that diffusers have a lot in common with certain types of humidifiers? And yet at the same time, others are very different!

 Warm mist humidifiers vs diffusers

-While warm mist humidifiers may offer features for cold relief liquids or menthol pads they’re often not able to use essential oils.
+While warm mist humidifiers may offer features for cold relief liquids or menthol pads they’re often unable to use essential oils.

 Cool mist humidifiers vs diffusers